sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

-## Removing some metadata from .docx files
+## Removing Title and Author metadata from .docx files

+The issue I had to solve was that the title property of a .docx was showing in Acrobat rather than the actual filename.
+One of our users thought this was a phishing or virus, rightfully so.
+It was a small problem with metadata, but still, a problem.

 I have a feeling the `'*.docx'` wildcard is not the best, but I'm not sure how else to write the solution.
-Anyways, opens the directory and recurisvely checks all folders and files for .doc* files.
+Anyways, opens the directory and recurisvely checks all folders and files for `.docx` files.
 Then, edit the properties to change the Author and Title.
 Of course, you can change anything else, just modify the `core_properties` variable.
-This does NOT cover `.doc` files, you would have to use something to convert `.doc` files into `.docx`
+This does NOT cover `.doc` files, you would have to use something to convert `.doc` files into `.docx`.

-The issue I had to solve was that the title property of a .docx was showing in Acrobat rather than the actual filename.
-One of our users thought this was a phishing or virus, rightfully so.
-It was a small problem with metadata, but still, a problem.

 ```python
 # Open all the documents and check to see if the document has a title, if so, remove it.